Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Channel Characterization

 \subsection{Large-Scale Parameters Extraction}

-The large-scale parameters (LSPs), including the root-mean-square (RMS) DS, ASD, and ASA, were calculated from the extracted MPC parameters $\hat{\gamma}_{l}$, $\hat{\tau}_{l}$, $\hat{\varphi}_{\T,l}$, and $\hat{\varphi}_{\R,l}$.
-These parameters denote the complex path weight, delay, azimuth angles of departure, and azimuth angle of arrival of the $l$-th MPC, respectively.
+The large-scale parameters (LSPs), including the root-mean-square (RMS) delay spread (DS), azimuth spread of departure (ASD), and azimuth spread of arrival (ASA), were computed from the extracted MPC parameters $\hat{\gamma}_{l}$, $\hat{\tau}_{l}$, $\hat{\varphi}_{\T,l}$, and $\hat{\varphi}_{\R,l}$, representing the complex path weight, delay, angle of departure, and angle of arrival of the $l$th MPC, respectively.
+Table~\ref{table_param_tab_LoS} summarizes the resulting route-wise LSP statistics at $4.85$~GHz and the corresponding 3GPP reference parameters used for comparison.